Skip to main content

 Client pays for video rendering → 48 hours later → How to verify completion?

-Client authorizes → Work progresses → Client verifies → Release on approval
+Client authorizes → Work progresses → Client verifies → Capture on approval

 Multi-Request Sessions